Medicare expands access to in-home support for seniors

 The changes represent a rare consensus at a time when health care issues are among the most politically divisive.
 Republican and Democratic lawmakers, as well as Seema Verma, the Trump administration's Medicare chief, are pulling in the same direction.

 The idea of broader services through Medicare Advantage was embodied in a bipartisan Senate Finance Committee bill to improve care for chronically ill seniors.
-The legislation got spliced into a massive budget bill passed earlier this year.
 The Trump administration issued regulations in the spring trying to accelerate the changes.

 According to Medicare, 12 insurers will be offering expanded supplemental benefits next year through 160 plans in 20 states.
 In four other states and Puerto Rico, such benefits may be available to seniors with certain health conditions.